Mikea15/mikea15.github.io/_posts/2019-10-22-exploring-multi-threading-in-c.md

 ### Note

-(1) I&#8217;ve revisited Async Tasks to make sure all tasks where fully complete before exiting the function call.
+(1) I've revisited Async Tasks to make sure all tasks where fully complete before exiting the function call.
 I managed to get worse performance than the baseline test.
-Upon inspection with vTune, I found out, that it doesn&#8217;t launch new threads.
+Upon inspection with vTune, I found out, that it doesn't launch new threads.
 This change happens from Debug/Release builds.
 I believe there is some optimization that makes it be that fast, even more so because most of the time spent on each jobs is an artificial wait.
 In any case, read those values with a grain of salt.
 Do your own tests and make your own conclusions.